 Mapping and surveys with drones

-L.A WWIC.Ltd assists you with all of your products related to the recording of land cover, whether they involve built-up areas, forest areas or open areas, drainage systems or other areas.
+L.A WWIC (TIANJIN) CO,.LTD assists you with all of your products related to the recording of land cover, whether they involve built-up areas, forest areas or open areas, drainage systems or other areas.
 Our team of pilots, surveyors, and geographers provide all the necessary technical and professional skills to enable you to plan and execute your project successfully.
 Our experts provide you with comprehensive advice on mappings and land surveys with drones and process the recorded data professionally using photogrammetry or GIS software.

 High resolution, lower costs, more efficiency

 Photogrammetric evaluations of drone-supported aerial photographs offer a variety of advantages as compared to conventional methods: Photographs for mappings can be created significantly faster and in a personalized manner, the level of detail of the topographic survey is several times higher, and the overall area can be recorded with considerable ease.
 It is thus possible to respond to the most diverse requirements through the use of drones as carriers of measurement systems.
 Image flights can thus be produced in almost any low resolution, for example.
 They are considerably more cost-efficient in comparison with classical methods.